This blog is about mainly local people, interesting places, agriculture and life or events in the countryside.

 You might face the same situation in your country.

-To solve this situation, the Japanese government implemented a policy to support us to live in rural areas from cities.
+To solve this situation, the Japanese government implemented a policy to support us to live in rural areas away from cities.

 One of the policies is to make the system of Local Virtualization Cooperator.
 Depending on areas, this position has different and various tasks.